 Now that you understand what evergreen content is and why it’s important, let’s dig into the approach for finding good evergreen topics.
 Here are a few helpful tips:

 Unless you have a massive audience that you’re super in-tune with and already know what they want, you should begin this process with in-depth keyword research.

 When researching keywords, search terms that you know your audience connects with.
 Then look for related terms that have a high volume spread out over many months (or even years).
 This indicates longevity and shows you that the topic isn’t just a flash in the proverbial pan.

-In addition to studying keyword search volume and competitiveness, it’s a good idea to see what type of content already exists.
+In addition to studying keyword search volume and competitiveness (don’t forget to include low and no-volume keyword searches in your research), it’s a good idea to see what type of content already exists.
 Comb through the first page of Google and see what other people are doing.
 Your goal is to write a post that’s not just equal or better, but 10X better.